 • 99.9 - other losses and profits.

-Accounting for financial results from the ordinary activities of the enterprise
+Accounting for financial results from ordinary activities of an enterprise

 The financial result in accounting is reflected in the following accounts:

 • 90 "Sales".
-Used to record income and expenses from core activities.
+Used to record income and expenses from main activities.

-• 91 "Other income and expenses".
-Used to account for income and expenses arising from other operations.
+• 91 “Other income and expenses.”
+Used to take into account income and expenses arising from other operations.

-• 99 "Profit and Loss".
-It is used to summarize data on the formation of the final financial and economic result of the enterprise's activities in the reporting year.
+• 99 "Profits and losses."
+It is used to summarize data on the formation of the final financial and economic result of the enterprise’s activities in the reporting year.

-Particular attention should be paid to account 90, since at the end of the reporting month, according to the debit and credit, you can find out the total from sales from it, because this indicator is extremely important for the effective operation of the organization.
+Particular attention should be paid to account 90, since at the end of the reporting month, according to debit and credit, you can use it to find out the total obtained from sales, because this indicator is extremely important for the effective operation of the organization.
 Typical wiring for it looks like this:

-Accounting for financial results relating to other expenses and income from financial and investment activities (with the exception of extraordinary ones) and which are not related to the main production, are reflected in account 91:
+Accounting for financial results relating to other expenses and income from financial and investment activities (except for emergency ones) and which are not related to the main production are reflected on account 91:

-• sub-account 91.01 - income from rent, transfer of rights to objects of intellectual property, purchase of a share in the authorized capital of other organizations;
+• subaccount 91.01 - income from rent, transfer of rights to intellectual property, purchase of shares in the authorized capital of other organizations;

 • subaccount 91.02 - expenses for interest on loans, maintenance of fixed assets for conservation, fines, penalties.

-To account for financial results on expenses, you can use the following postings:
+To record financial results for expenses, you can use the following entries:

 Accounting for extraordinary income and expenses

-To reflect the surplus or loss of fixed assets or inventory items that arose as a result of fires, accidents, nationalization, etc., account 99 is used.
+To reflect surpluses or losses of fixed assets or inventories that arose as a result of fires, accidents, nationalization, etc., account 99 is used.

 Description

-The cost of the fixed assets object is reflected in the extraordinary expenses
+The cost of the fixed asset is reflected as part of extraordinary expenses

-If losses or surpluses were found in the cash register or on the current account due to emergencies, the following postings can be used:
+If losses or surpluses were discovered in the cash register or in the current account due to emergency situations, the following entries can be used:

 How to calculate the financial result for the reporting period

 If for a certain period for which the total is summed up, the amount of revenue and all income is greater than expenses, we can talk about a positive financial result.
-Otherwise, it is considered negative.
-It should be understood that the definition of the financial result in accounting, tax and management accounting has its own characteristics, so their indicators always differ.
+Otherwise it is considered negative.
+It should be understood that the definition of financial results in accounting, tax and management accounting has its own characteristics, so their indicators always differ.
 Analytical and synthetic accounting of financial results in accounting is carried out using special accounts 90, 91, 99.

 In its structure, the financial result consists of:

-• the results obtained from the main activities of the organization;
+• results obtained from the main activities of the organization;

 • results calculated from other activities;